CarlosOlivo/mpv-android/buildscripts/README.md

 Building for just 32-bit ARM (which is the default) is fine generally.
-However if you want to make use of AArch64 or are targeting Intel x86 devices, these architectures can be optionally be built into the same APK.
+However if you want to make use of AArch64 or are targeting Intel x86 devices, these architectures can be optionally be built into the same AAR.

 To do this run one (or both) of these commands **before** ./buildall.sh:
 ```